-It is the policy of our Company that workplaces are subject to periodic safety and health inspections to ensure implementation and execution of our policies and procedures as relates to employees, contractors, and vendors.
+It is the policy of Davenport Brothers Construction that workplaces are subject to periodic safety and health inspections to ensure implementation and execution of our policies and procedures as relates to subcontractors employees, contractors, and vendors.

-All employees are responsible for cooperating during these inspections, managers, and supervisors are responsible for initiating corrective actions to improve items discovered during the walk-through inspection.
+All subcontractors employees are responsible for cooperating during these inspections, managers and supervisors are responsible for initiating corrective actions to improve items discovered during the walk-through inspection.